-Assistance animal, as defined under the Fair Housing Act A person may keep an assistance animal in his/her dwelling unit as a reasonable acc
+Assistance animal, as defined under the Fair Housing Act

 A person may keep an assistance animal in his/her dwelling unit as a reasonable accommodation if:

 - 1. The person has a disability. - 2.
 The animal is necessary to afford the person with a disability an equal opportunity to use and enjoy a dwelling. - 3.
 There is an identifiable relationship or nexus between the disability and the assistance the animal provides.